 Here are some works that represent Marie Antoinette in various mediums: marble, stone, terracotta etc. They really are quite lovely, and the likenesses are intriguing.
 I am particularly taken with the hairstyles!

-The first image below includes both carved pearls and feathers, and I also admire the detail in the necklace with a miniature of Louis XVI on it.
-The image on the left is located in San Denis.
+The first image below includes both carved pearls and feathers, and I also admire the detail in the necklace with a miniature of Louis XVI on it!

 Pajou, Augustin.
 Marie Antoinette